IFIproteomics/LFQbench/README.md

 # In the main folder of the dataset: ext/data/example_peakview
 > ../../ext/data/peakview

-#Different folder shows the plot and information: (i) The log folder contain the log information, (ii) the input the example information, (iii) the plot folder the resulted plot fomr the analysis
+# Different folder shows the plot and information:
+# (i) the log folder contain the log information,
+# (ii) the input the example information,
+# (iii) the plot folder the resulted plot from the analysis

 ```